jlblumberg/CV/README.md

 **NMPi** (Jan '18 - Dec '19)
 *Senior Account Executive*
 - Auditing accounts for improvements, designing and executing product and strategy roadmaps, and forecasting key KPIs
-- Mentoring and training new joiners, including a junior account exectutive who formed my team
+- Mentoring and training new joiners, including a junior account executive who formed my team
 - Contributing to company culture through extra-role projects such as championing an employee engagement initiative

 **Energy House Digital** (Sep '17 - Dec '17)